What is localisation?

 Using the right words and correct grammar is key for successful communication.
 But allusions, idioms and word associations really make your language come to life.
 And they can be used to deliver effective marketing strategies.

-We believe that the text must not only be translated, but also rewritten.
+As a professional translation agency, we believe that the text must not only be translated, but also rewritten.
 This means the text is adapted to different cultures, and your message reaches all your customers.
 And nobody understands the context better than a native speaker who lives in the country.
 Just like our specialist translators.

 What does localisation entail?

 Of course, it is important to translate texts accurately.
 But there shouldn’t be any details that could confuse the reader.
 For example, the decimal point in a number does not always indicate pennies.
 And in an address, postcodes do not always come before the name of the city.

 So, in Germany, “5.000,50 EUR” must be converted to “5,000.50 EUR” in America.
 Similarly, “Washington, DC 20500” might seem strange to a German reader, in the same way that “21465 Reinbek” would for an American.